poppy-project/poppy-docs/en/assembly-guides/ergo-jr/README.md

 Thanks to the rivets, they can be very quickly and easily swapped.
 This allows the adaptation of the tooltip to the different applications you plan for your robot.

-The engines have the same functionality as other Poppy  creatures but are slightly less powerful and less precise.
+XL-320 engines have the same functionalities as other Poppy creatures but are slightly less powerful and less precise.
 The advantage being that they are also less expensive.

 The electronic card is visible next to the robot, which is very advantageous to understand, manipulate, and plug extra sensors.
 No soldering is needed, you just need to add the shield for XL-320 motors on top of the Raspberry Pi pins.